 “You’re putting yourself in a very scary health place,” she says.
 Not only are dieters missing out on protein, which is needed to fuel many important processes within the body, but, “…you’re missing out on food groups such as dairy—and because of the lack of variety, you’d be missing out on many nutrients, too.”

-Food restrictions can lead to health complications can lead to malnutrition, vitamin deficiency, fatigue, and even heart problems.
+Food restrictions can lead to health complications such as malnutrition, vitamin deficiency, fatigue and heart problems.
 Beyond physical health, fad diets and yo-yo dieting can set one up for a lifetime of food, weight, health and emotional issues.